top of page

 Of course, this came with a price, but the fun and novelty was definitely worth it, especially if:

-you're a historical novel fan
+• you're a historical novel fan

-you like Regency era novels, movies and TV series
+• you like Regency era novels, movies and TV series

-you're a fan of Shonda Rhimes
+• you're a fan of Shonda Rhimes

-you're a fan of Julia Quinn
+• you're a fan of Julia Quinn

-you're a fan of the Bridgerton series and spin-offs
+• you're a fan of the Bridgerton series and spin-offs

-you appreciate adaptations of real life historical figures
+• you appreciate adaptations of real life historical figures

-you can get into immersive experiences
+• you can get into immersive experiences

-People travel for different reasons and some travel to follow sports teams, musicians and it's possible to follow immersive experiences.
-The Bridgerton Experience toured several cities in the USA and Canada.
-In each city, the experience varied a little because the location was different.
 Since some cities are just a road trip or flight away, it's conceivable (although expensive) if you want to see the differences.
 For some, this is part of the fun of being a fan.
-According to the website, The Bridgerton Experience was only in only one city at a time, so look out for announcements if it returns
+According to the website, The Bridgerton Experience was only in only one city for a limited time, so look out for announcements if it returns, especially when new seasons debut.

 So what is a Bridgerton immersive experience, especially in New York?
-Well, when you enter, you're greeted by the palace staff, who invite you to learn a regency-era dance, partake of libations (both with and without alcohol), watch a romance unfold thorugh dance (complete with the drama) and then party for the rest of the session.
+Well, when you enter, you're greeted by the palace staff, who invite you to learn a regency-era dance, partake of libations (both with and without alcohol), watch a romance unfold through actors who dance (complete with the drama of meeting, falling in love, having a conflict and reconciling) and then you party for the rest of the session.
 In other words, you're a participant, not just an observer, hence the immersive experience.
-Since the theme is from the Bridgerton novels and television series, knowing about the topic helps, but it's not required to have fun!
-Just enjoy the New York style immersive experience.

 The Bridgerton immersive experience sessions in New York were about 2 hours long, purchased by reserving your time and date and type of ticket.
 You can pre-purchase your drink, souvenirs, and/or snack box or you can buy those items and other Briderton inspired souvenirs when you get there.
 I got carried away buying tea because the cast of Bridgerton was on the tea canisters.